Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: The Component and Architecture of Spiking Neural Networks

 There are various choices for performing the spatial-pooling operation in the ANN domain.
-The two major choices are max-pooling (maximum neuron output over the pooling window) or average-pooling (two-dimensional average pooling operation over the pooling window).
-In most of the state-of-the-art deep ANNs, max-pooling is considered as the most popular option.
-However, since the neuron activations are binary in SNNs instead of analog values, max-pooling does not provide useful information to the following layer.
-Therefore, we have used averaging mechanism for spatial-pooling.
-In SNNs, average-pooling scheme is different than in ANN as an additional thresholding is used after averaging to generate output spikes.
-For instance, a fixed 2$\times$2 kernel (each having a weight of 0.25) strides through a convolutional feature map without overlapping and fires an output spike at the corresponding location in the pooled feature map only if the sum of the weighted spikes of the 4 inputs within the kernel window exceeds a designated firing threshold (which is chosen as 0.75 in this work).
-Otherwise, the membrane potential remains as residue in the next time step.
-The example of spatial-pooling operation over three time steps (assuming 2-D input and 2-D weight kernel) is illustrated in figure \ref{fig:fig21}(b).
-The threshold for average-pooling need to be carefully set, so that the spike propagation is not disrupted due to the pooling.
-If the threshold is too low, then there will be too many spikes that can cause loss of spatial location of the feature that was extracted from the previous layer.
-On the other hand, if the threshold is too high, then there will not be enough spike propagation to the deeper layers.
-For a different kernel size, the threshold has to be properly adjusted maintaining a similar ratio (0.75).
-The pooling operation provides several key benefits.
-First, it reduces size of the convolutional feature maps and provides additional network invariance to input transformations.
-Furthermore, the pooling operation enlarges the effective size of convolutional kernels in the following layer as the feature maps are downscaled.
-This allows consecutive convolutional layers to efficiently learn hierarchical representations from low to high levels of abstractions.
-The number of pooled feature maps is the same as the number of output feature maps of the previous convolutional layer.
-The feature maps of the final pooling layer before the fully-connected layers are unrolled into a 1-D vector to be used as input for the fully-connected layer.
-There are one or more fully-connected layers eventually reaching to the final classification layer which produces inference decisions.
-This final fully-connected part of the network acts as a classifier to effectively incorporate the composition of features resulting from the previous convolutional and pooling layers into the final output classes.
+The The two major operations used for pooling are max and average.
+Both have been used for SNNs, e.g., max-pooling \cite{rueckauer2017conversion} and average-pooling\cite{diehl2015fast,cao2015spiking}.
+We use average-pooling due to its simplicity.
+In the case of SNNs, an additional thresholding is used after averaging to generate output spikes.
+For instance, a fixed 2$\times$2 kernel (each having a weight of 0.25) strides through a convolutional feature map without overlapping and fires an output spike at the corresponding location in the pooled feature map only if the sum of the weighted spikes of the 4 inputs within the kernel window exceeds a designated firing threshold (set to 0.75 in this work).
+Otherwise, the membrane potential remains as a residue in the next time step.
+Figure \ref{fig:fig21}b shows an example spatial-pooling operation over three time steps (assuming 2-D input and 2-D weight kernel).
+The average-pooling threshold need to be carefully set so that spike propagation is not disrupted due to the pooling.
+If the threshold is too low, there will be too many spikes, which can cause loss of spatial location of the feature that was extracted from the previous layer.
+If the threshold is too high, there will not be enough spike propagation to the deeper layers.